 In November, the SFUO’s Board of Administration considered but ultimately rejected a similar motion to endorse BDS.
 Instead, it passed an amended motion committing the SFUO “to do all in its power to peacefully resolve the Israeli-Palestinian conflict.”
 This came on the heels of a failed attempt by activists within the SFUO to revoke the club status of Hillel Ottawa just weeks earlier.

-On both occasions, the SFUO’s proposed BDS vote would have violated the notice requirements guaranteed by its own constitution, as well as the student union’s policy on discrimination, which prohibits the SFUO from discriminating on the basis of nationality or religion.
+On both occasions, the SFUO’s proposed BDS vote would have violated the notice requirements guaranteed by its own constitution (page doesn’t exist), as well as the student union’s policy on discrimination, which prohibits the SFUO from discriminating on the basis of nationality or religion.